lemocla/Which-way-is-up/README.md

   	- Full content management to display and update content on the homepage and other static pages
   	- Improved user interface for the super admin to manage store, orders and content of the website
   	- Ability to share artwork on social media
+    - Integration with Paypal
+    - Looking at possible solutions for integration with Instagram / facebook shopping
-  	- Add a blog where artist to add/edit/delete post about his creative process and other work.
+  	- Add a blog where artist to add/edit/delete post about his creative process and other work (although shop owner not interested at his point)

 ## **CRUD operations and defensive design**